Kruptein/PlanarAlly/README.md

 the full path to give to your users is `/invite/{INVITATION_CODE}` without the braces. e.g. on your localhost on the default port 8000 it would be `http://localhost:8000/invite/23902-3234-4234-234`

+Users can customise some small things when they're not the DM.
+The options menu will be available with the option to change the colours of the grid lines and the fog of war.

 ### Tools

 A plethora of basic tools are available to both players and DM and can be selected in the lower right of the screen.